danthegoodman1/how_to_be_exceptional/README.md

 etc.

 This can *trivially* be hedged against with a few things that take at most minutes of your day.
 This prevents small miscommunication from becoming a massive lapse in team performance and reliability.
-“Oh I missed your ping” +14 hours later when the person sends “@you ping” is another way of saying “I'm not taking a few minutes of my day to prevent 10+ hour spins on productivity for my team”.
+"Oh I missed your ping" +14 hours later when the person sends "@you ping" is another way of saying "I'm not taking a few minutes of my day to prevent 10+ hour spins on productivity for my team".

 Sometimes you haven't addressed it yet because there were higher priority things to attend to.
 Good.
 But you marked it down such that you've not just lost the ping, you're guaranteed to get back to it at some point, because you were **Responsible** in keeping track of communication.